On this page:

 We must receive a completed claim form, answering all mandatory questions and including all mandatory documentation specified in the claim form, within 12 months from the later of the date:

-- a liquidator was appointed to your former employer
+- a liquidator or bankruptcy trustee was appointed to your former employer

-- your employment with your former employer was terminated.
+- your employment with your former employer ended.

 For example, if you lost your job on 6 November 2018 and the liquidator was appointed on 3 December 2018, you must make sure the department receives your completed FEG claim form and mandatory documentation before the end of 3 December 2019 (Canberra, ACT time).